-Food for Thought is a backpack type of supplemental feeding program that provides food-insecure students with nutritious meals and snacks on Friday afternoons, to sustain them over the weekend.
+Food for Thought is a "backpack" type of supplemental feeding program that provides food-insecure students with nutritious meals as they leave school on Friday afternoons, to sustain them over the weekend.

 Hungry children have weaker immune systems, are sick more often, have difficulty paying attention in class, and are less successful academically.
 In addition, hunger limits social development and is linked to behavioral problems related to stress and fatigue.